Mortgage

 - If LIBOR/SARON < 0 → Interest rate = margin + 2.31 % + |LIBOR/SARON|

-In 2022, the clients complained to the bank and then to the courts about the imbalance resulting from the combination of the two contracts and the lack of information about this.
-The clients also argued that, in their situation, the bank should have offered them a fixed-rate loan.
-They estimated their loss at CHF 82,259.
-In parallel with the legal proceedings, the loan was repaid in early 2023.
+In 2022, the clients complained to the bank and then to the courts about the imbalance resulting from the combination of the two contracts and the lack of information on this subject.
+The clients also argue that, in their situation, the bank should have offered them a fixed-rate loan.
+They estimate their loss at CHF 82,259.
+In parallel with the legal proceedings, the loan is repaid in early 2023.

-- Was the bank obliged to present the option of a fixed-rate loan to the clients and explain how it worked ?
+- Was the bank obliged to present the fixed-rate loan option to its clients and explain how it worked ?

-- Were the customers properly informed of the effects of the two contracts ?
+- Were the clients properly informed of the effects of the two contracts ?

 - In view of all the circumstances, was the bank obliged to recommend a fixed-rate mortgage or, at the very least, to advise against the solution implemented ?

-With regard to the first question, the Federal Court considers that the customers received sufficient information about a fixed-rate loan.
-This is clear from (i) an email sent to the customers before the contracts were signed, which mentioned indicative fixed rates, and (ii) a PowerPoint presentation that mentioned the option of fixed-rate loans.
-Also, the customers didn’t show how extra info from the bank would have made them take out a fixed-rate loan.
+With regard to the first question, the Federal Court considers that the clients received sufficient information about a fixed-rate loan.
+This is clear from (i) an email sent to the clients before the contracts were signed, which mentioned indicative fixed rates, and (ii) a PowerPoint presentation that mentioned the option of fixed-rate loans.
+Plus, the clients didn’t show how extra info from the bank would have made them take out a fixed-rate loan.

-The customers also invoke section 8 of the UCA.
+The clients also invoke section 8 of the LCD.
 According to this provision, ‘a person acts unfairly if, in particular, they use general terms and conditions which, contrary to the rules of good faith, provide for a significant and unjustified imbalance between the rights and obligations arising from the contract to the detriment of the consumer’ (emphasis added).

 Taking up the arguments of the lower court, the Federal Court notes that the relevant contractual clauses are not included in the general terms and conditions of the contract, as required by Art.
 8 UCA.
-Furthermore, the contractual solution does not lead to a significant and unjustified imbalance.
-As mentioned above, it has the advantage of maintaining the customers’ situation for a period of thirty years, which is generally not possible with a fixed-rate loan.
+Furthermore, the contractual solution does not result in a significant and unjustified imbalance.
+As mentioned above, it has the advantage of maintaining the situation of clients for a period of thirty years, which is generally not possible with a fixed-rate loan.
 Section 8 LCD is not intended to indirectly require the bank to offer fixed-rate loans for thirty years.